 - A chronic physical health condition in one family member affects all family members in different ways.
 Exploring these differences is important for determining how to implement individual and family-level interventions in the future.
 This includes assessment of biological and genomic factors related to stress and stress response in all family members.

 - Of particular interest to me is the stress that these individuals experience, and how that affects their mental and physical health and well-being.

 - Current work is centered around assessing stress related to the chronic condition in adolescents and their parents, as well as stress in parents of children and adolescents with medical complexity.

 Mental Health & Substance Use

-- Stress, anxiety symptoms, and depressive symptoms in children, adolescents, and emerging adults with chronic physical health conditions and their family members.
+- As noted above, I study stress, anxiety symptoms, and depressive symptoms in children, adolescents, and emerging adults with chronic physical health conditions and their family members.